AURAK Launches Level 9 Micro-Credential in Energy Efficiency, Offers Attractive Grants for Inaugural Cohort

 Date

-(MENAFN- Communicate Gulf) The American University of Ras Al Khaimah’s (AURAK) has launched a Level 9 Micro-Credential in energy Efficiency and Management focused on delivering training in energy management techniques and approaches, commencing in Spring 2025, with attractive grants for the inaugural cohort, commencing in Spring 2025.
+(MENAFN- Communicate Gulf) RAS AL KHAIMAH, December 23, 2024: The American University of Ras Al Khaimah’s (AURAK) has launched a Level 9 Micro-Credential in Energy Efficiency and Management focused on delivering training in energy management techniques and approaches, commencing in Spring 2025, with attractive grants for the inaugural cohort, commencing in Spring 2025.

 Micro-credentials are short certification courses that allow professionals to learn new professional skills very quickly at a university level, serving as an alternative learning option for those who don't have the time or money to enroll in a longer qualification.